Ah, the London beer garden.

 40FT Brewery & ACME Fire Cult | Dalston

 Slip down Abbott Street in Dalston and you’ll find 40ft Brewery and Taproom, kitted out with a sprawling, 60-seater, heated terrace.
-Here not only can you choose form ten different beers (freshly brewed on site), you can also feast on all sorts of delicious, fire-licked meat and veg from ACME Fire Cult.
-Think coal roasted leeks with pistachio and romesco or BBQ’d baguette with ancho koi and pickles, all of which is cooked live in front of you by chef heavy-weights Daniel Watkins and Andrew Clarke.
+Here not only can you choose from ten different beers (freshly brewed on site), you can also feast on all sorts of delicious, fire-licked meat and veg from ACME Fire Cult.
+Get stuck into coal roasted leeks with pistachio and romesco or BBQ’d baguette with ancho koi and pickles, all of which is cooked live in front of you by chef heavy-weights Daniel Watkins and Andrew Clarke.

 –

 We might be pushing the boundaries of the term ‘beer garden’ here.
 But Five Points gains… points… for the sheer size of the open-air courtyard lining its East London taproom, even if the greenery is in short supply.
-There’s plenty of tables (seating around 300, all in); street food from the esteemed Middle Eastern-taco slingers Anoosh and the lauded fire-tamers From The Ashes; and some of the cheapest post-work pints in the neighbourhood, with tank-fresh suds coming in at £4 on Thursdays & Fridays, 5-7pm.
+There’s plenty of tables (seating around 300, all in); BBQ rustled up by lauded fire-tamers From The Ashes; and some of the cheapest post-work pints in the neighbourhood, with tank-fresh suds coming in at £4 on Thursdays & Fridays, 5-7pm.

 –